 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the Australian Taxation Office (ATO) reported total carbon emissions of approximately 19,315,002 kg CO2e.
-This figure includes Scope 1 emissions of about 136,235 kg CO2e, Scope 2 emissions of approximately 13,558,860 kg CO2e, and Scope 3 emissions of around 5,619,906 kg CO2e.
+This figure includes Scope 1 emissions of about 136,235 kg CO2e, Scope 2 emissions of approximately 13,558,860 kg CO2e, and Scope 3 emissions totalling around 5,619,906 kg CO2e.
 For the previous year, 2023, ATO's emissions were approximately 15,768,128 kg CO2e, with Scope 1 emissions at about 144,109 kg CO2e and Scope 2 emissions reaching approximately 15,624,019 kg CO2e.
 Notably, no Scope 3 emissions data was disclosed for 2023.
-The ATO has not set specific reduction targets or climate pledges, and there are no significant reduction initiatives reported.
-The emissions data is not cascaded from any parent organisation, indicating that the ATO's reporting is independent.
-Overall, the ATO's emissions profile reflects its operational impact, with a focus on transparency in its reporting practices.
+The ATO has not set specific reduction targets or initiatives as part of its climate commitments, nor does it participate in initiatives such as the Science Based Targets initiative (SBTi) or similar climate pledges.
+The emissions data is not cascaded from any parent organization, indicating that the ATO's reporting is independent.
+Overall, the ATO's emissions profile reflects its operational impact, with a significant portion attributed to Scope 2 emissions, highlighting the importance of energy consumption in its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents